A New Account of the Tales of the World: Reception

-While most of the anecdotes and personalities are attested in other sources, traditional Chinese bibliographers did not classify Shishuo Xinyu as history, but as a novel / "minor tales" (小说 xiao shuo), a term that was later used to refer to fiction.
+While most of the anecdotes and personalities are attested in other sources, traditional Chinese bibliographers did not classify Shishuo Xinyu as history, but as a novel / "minor tales" (小說 xiao shuo), a term that was later used to refer to fiction.
 Some attribute this to its use of colloquial language as well as how it did not follow the historical conventions of the Twenty-Four Histories.
 The mixture of literary and vernacular styles set the scene for the later tradition of informal Chinese literature.
 The 20th-century Chinese novelist Lu Xun spoke highly of the book's aesthetic merits.

 Translations

-The text was fully translated into English in 2002, with commentary by Liang dynasty scholar Liu Xiaobiao (劉孝標; 462 - 521 or 463 - 522), by sinologist Richard B. Mather, in the book titled Shih-shuo Hsin-yü: A New Account of Tales of the World.
+The text was fully translated into English in 2002, with annotations and commentary by Liang dynasty scholar Liu Xiaobiao (劉孝標; 462 - 521 or 463 - 522), (Note: Liu Jun (刘峻; "Xiaobiao" was his courtesy name) has biographies in vol.50 of Liang Shu and vol.49 of Nan Shi.
+While both biographies recorded that Liu died at the age of 60 (by East Asian reckoning), Liang Shu recorded that he died in the 2nd year of the Putong era, whereas Nan Shi recorded that he died in the 3rd year of that era.)
+(Note: Together with the commentaries Shuijing zhu (by Li Daoyuan), Pei Songzhi's Sanguozhi zhu, and Li Shan's Wen Xuan zhu, Liu Xiaobiao's work is regarded as one of the “Four Great Classical Commentaries” of China.) by sinologist Richard B. Mather, in the book titled Shih-shuo Hsin-yü: A New Account of Tales of the World.